DHS head Nielsen says immigration crisis 'is not new,' calls on Congress to act

 Under withering questioning from the White House press corps, Homeland Security Secretary Kirstjen Nielsen insisted Monday that the growing crisis at the U.S.-Mexico border "is not new" amid a national outcry over the separation of immigrant children from their parents.

 After an 11-minute opening statement, Nielsen faced a series of contentious questions over the Trump administration's "zero tolerance" policy for illegal border crossings.
-One reporter asked her: "How is this not child abuse for these innocent children who are, indeed, being separated from their parents?"
+At one point, CNN reporter Jeff Zeleny asked her: "How is this not child abuse for these innocent children who are, indeed, being separated from their parents?"

 Nielsen responded by claiming that the "vast majority" of children currently held at the border are unaccompanied minors.